yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/configuration/tyk-gateway-configuration-options.md

   - /tyk-configuration-reference/ ## Redirects from legacy docs, this landing page no longer exists
 ---

-## Tyk Gateway Configuration

-The Tyk Gateway server is configured primarily via the `tyk.conf` file, this file resides in `/opt/tyk-gateway` on most systems, but can also live anywhere and be directly targeted with the `--conf` flag.

-### Environment Variables
+You can use environment variables to override the config file for the Tyk Gateway.
+The Gateway configuration file can be found in the `tyk-gateway` folder and by default is called `tyk.conf`, though it can be renamed and specified using the `--conf` flag.
+Environment variables are created from the dot notation versions of the JSON objects contained with the config files.
+To understand how the environment variables notation works, see [Environment Variables](/docs/tyk-configuration-reference/environment-variables/).

-Environment variables (env var) can be used to override the settings defined in the configuration file.
-Where an environment variable is specified, its value will take precedence over the value in the configuration file.
+All the Gateway environment variables have the prefix `TYK_GW_`.
+The environment variables will take precedence over the values in the configuration file.

 ### tyk lint